Hook (bowling): Backup ball

 A backup ball or back-up ball produces the opposite result of a hook.
 When a ball is rolled by a right-hander, the ball will hook from left to right.
 The bowling ball can be drilled for a left-handed bowler.
 The exact same principles of hooking a ball are applied on a backup ball, except the hand rotates clockwise for a right-handed bowler and counterclockwise for a left-handed bowler.

-Backup balls are rarely thrown intentionally by serious bowlers, as the hand motion is much more difficult to accomplish than a standard hook.
+Backup balls are rarely thrown intentionally by serious bowlers, as the hand motion is much more difficult to accomplish than a standard hook, with no benefit in most cases.
 However, certain spares, such as the 2-8-10 for a right-hander, are easier to accomplish with one (as the rules of bowling prevent a bowler from switching hands).
 Bowlers may also use a backup ball due to lane conditions and a very small number of bowlers throw a backup ball regularly.